Buying a website is like investing in online real estate.

 3. Transfer ownership

-The transfer process usually takes 3-5 days, upon which Exchange prepares the store to make you new owner.
+The transfer process usually takes three business days, at which time Exchange prepares the store to make you the new owner.

 To make the transfer easy on both you and the seller, make a checklist of all the items included in the deal, like what assets and accounts need to be transferred, going through them one by one.